 Your quirky and not-so-quirky stuff-to-do list, in no particular order

 Some people wake up at 6 a.m. while others sleep until noon.
-As such, I’m not going to suggest a schedule but rather give you a list of stuff you might wanna do if you spend 3 days in the city of many names.
+As such, I’m not going to suggest a schedule but rather give you a list of stuff you might wanna do if you decide that the city of many names is likely to be a (technically) European city break destination that might vibe with you.
 To make the best of the list, I recommend paying attention to the opening and closing hours for each of the gated places you want to visit and not forgetting about transportation considerations.
 Istanbul is a city of 5,343 square km (2,063 sq mi) where 15.6 million people live, meaning that going from one place to another may occasionally take significant time.

 Wonder in Sultanahmet and adjacent areas